checktor/face_amnesia/README.md

 ### Use pre-compiled libraries
 Run provided [install script](install.sh) to use pre-compiled versions of OpenCV and dlib (without GPU support) available via pip.

-    ./install.sh

 Note that corresponding pre-built OpenCV package is unofficial but works fine.
 See comments in install script for further details.

 ### Use Dockerfile
 Run provided [Dockerfile](Dockerfile) to compile OpenCV and dlib by hand using the official Ubuntu 18.04. image.

+    cd /path/to/face_amnesia/
     docker build .
     docker run -it <image-id>